-Compared to other industry sectors, the construction industry is more vulnerable to economic shocks, or the boom and bust of seasonal or cyclical business cycles.
-In this respect, anchor institutions - such as Davidson - play a critical role in supporting the construction industry through their semi-regular capital investment schedules and maintenance demands.
+Compared to other industry sectors, the construction industry is more vulnerable to economic shocks, or the boom and bust of seasonal or business cycles.
+In this respect, anchor institutions such as Davidson play a critical role in supporting the construction industry through their semi-regular capital investment schedules and maintenance demands.

 These investments in turn support the physical space that allows Davidson to inspire its student body and engage with the local community.
 On-campus improvements enhance the aesthetic of the local area and serve as a public resource to students, staff and town residents.
-Furthermore, investment in campus facilities helps to draw more people to campus - from prospective students and future faculty to local civic organizations looking to convene a meeting or a conference.
-Within the last few years, Davidson has worked with the town to help finance public-facing capital improvements near the campus, including downtown revitalization efforts and crosswalk, signage, and intersection improvements.
-As previously noted, this analysis simply captures the impact of Davidson's capital investments in economic terms - it does not measure or estimate the impact that these capital investments catalyze in support of Davidson's primary purpose to prepare students for lives of leadership and service.
+Within the last few years, Davidson has worked with the Town of Davidson to finance public-facing capital improvements near the campus, including downtown revitalization efforts and crosswalk, signage, and intersection improvements.